QDatcher/RegEx/gist-template.md

 In our RegEx above we don't have any Or Operators to show

 ### Flags
+Flags are  optional parameters in a RegEx that allows developers to modify the RegEx's behavior of searching.
+They are placed at the end of the regex

+There are no Flags inside our email RegEx

 ### Character Escapes
 Character Escapes are used to denote characters that we want to match but might not register as matching characters like '{}' curly brackets or even '.' which are qualifiers.
 We generally  denote with '\' back slashes